NICE-Data-and-Analytics/COSTmos/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 The goal of COSTmos is to create a selection of cost datasets for use in a dashboard and r package.
-Further information (and name) to be added later..
+Further information to be added later..

 List of planned contents: